Art, cropped, by Laura Junger

 Enjoyed this story?
 Join JBC and Yael van der Wouden on January 272022 12:30 – 1:00 PM ET for a discussion of Into the Mud” at the first meeting of Paper Brigade’s new Short Story Club!
 Register here.

-Yael van der Wouden is a teacher and writer based in the Netherlands.
-She is currently finishing her first novel, a postwar mystery romance.
+Yael van der Wouden is a writer and a teacher.
+She lives in the Netherlands.
+The Safekeep, shortlisted for the Booker Prize, is her first novel.